 In November 2023, the FASB issued ASU 2023-07, "Segment Reporting - Improvements to Reportable Segments Disclosures."
 The guidance enhances disclosures of significant segment expenses by requiring the disclosure of significant segment expenses regularly provided to the chief operating decision maker, extends certain annual disclosures to interim periods, and permits more than one measure of segment profit or loss to be reported under certain conditions.
 All disclosure requirements are also required for companies with a single reportable segment.
 The guidance is effective in fiscal years beginning after December 15, 2023, and interim periods within fiscal years beginning after December 15, 2024.
 Early adoption of the guidance is permitted, including adoption in any interim periods for which financial statements have not been issued.
-The Company is currently evaluating the guidance and its impact to the financial statements and related disclosures.
+The Company expects this ASU to only impact our disclosures, with no impact to our consolidated balance sheets, statements of operations or cash flows.